 (We ate chocolate all the way down and also swallowed half a litre of sugary, fizzy drink on top of a further litre of water.
 The mountains use up a lot of calories and a lot of fluid: now is not the time to diet.
 Which is lucky because Pete’s Eats in Llanberis serves a killer minted lamb burger and some ace veggie options.)

 Swimming in Glaslyn

-We decided to go down the same way as we’d come up (lots of people go up the PyG and down Miners’, but I don’t really like the PyG track so much – it’s a steep start for my youngest and it doesn’t hug the lakes – I’d rather do Miners’ both ways).
-After a km or so of knee crunching in the afternoon heat, we were glad to make it down to the bottom of the zigzag, and to flop down on the shores at Glaslyn, where we decided to swim.
+So — we decided to go down the same way as we’d come up (lots of people go up the PyG and down Miners’, but I don’t really like the PyG track so much – it’s a steep start for my youngest and it doesn’t hug the lakes – I’d rather do Miners’ both ways).
+After a km or so of knee crunching in the afternoon heat, we were glad to make it down to the bottom of the zigzag, and to flop down on the shores at Glaslyn, where we decided to dump our gear on the gritty beach and take a break for a swim.

 The water is clean and cool — but not biting cold as in April.